nic-dgl-104-winter-2023/Unit-Testing-Article-Group4/README.md

 3. Gray-box testing: It is sometimes referred to as semi-transparent testing, is a combination of white-box and black-box testing.
 In this kind of testing, the testers are only partially familiar with the internal workings, functionality, and design specifications of the application.
 Gray-box testing encompasses a variety of test types, including regression, matrix, pattern, and orthogonal pattern testing.

 - Although writing, running, and debugging unit tests is quick and simple, that doesn't imply you should completely avoid them.
 According to the majority of DevOps concepts, it's necessary to develop techniques to expedite the creation of unit tests because they can be laborious to set up, especially if they're not automated.

-Unit testing can be done in one of two ways:

-- Manual unit testing entails carrying out each test phase by hand.
-Without the use of an automation tool, manual testing is time-consuming and laborious, especially for repetitive test cases, and it takes more work to create and execute test cases.
-Automated unit testing is the process of employing automated testing technologies to automate routine manual processes.
-You can record, preserve, and replay your tests using automated testing technologies to avoid manual effort.

 ## Why unit testing is important?
 Unit testing is important because it helps ensure that individual components of a software system are working as intended.
 By running tests on individual units, developers can quickly identify and fix issues, improving the overall quality and reliability of the system.
 Unit testing also promotes good coding practices by encouraging developers to write modular, testable code.
 This can make it easier to maintain and extend the codebase over time.
 Additionally, unit testing can improve collaboration between team members by providing a clear, automated way to validate changes to the code.
 Overall, unit testing is an essential tool for building robust and high-quality software systems.
 [Unit testing best practices-brightsec](https://brightsec.com/blog/unit-testing-best-practices/)